Social-Evolution-and-Behavior/pymatreader/README.md

 The source code can be found here: <https://gitlab.com/obob/pymatreader>

 ## License
 This module is developed by Dirk Gütlin & Thomas Hartmann at the Universität Salzburg.
-You are free to use, copy, modify, distribute it under the terms of the GPL3.
+You are free to use, copy, modify, distribute it under the terms of the BSD 2 clause license.